ibericode/mailchimp-top-bar/README.md

 * You can download the repository .zip file: [mailchimp-top-bar.zip](https://github.com/ibericode/mailchimp-top-bar/archive/master.zip)
 * You can clone the GitHub repository using Git

-This will download the latest development version of the MailChimp Top Bar plugin.
+This will download the latest development version of the Mailchimp Top Bar plugin.
 While this version is usually stable, it is not recommended for use in a production environment.

-Note that this plugin depends on [MailChimp for WordPress](https://mc4wp.com/) to work, so you will need to install that plugin first.
+Note that this plugin depends on [Mailchimp for WordPress](https://mc4wp.com/) to work, so you will need to install that plugin first.

 Bugs